exercism/website-copy/tracks/rust/exercises/minesweeper/mentoring.md

 ```
 If they're handling edge cases with if blocks or rolling out their own implementation of `saturating_sub`:
 ```
-Nice attempt handling the first line individually: substracting 1 from the first row index, usize 0, will cause overflow.
+Nice attempt handling the first line individually: subtracting 1 from the first row index, usize 0, will cause overflow.
 Good news is there's a method of usize in std for that purpose:

 https://doc.rust-lang.org/std/primitive.usize.html#method.saturating_sub

 in particular, 0usize.saturating_sub(1) == 0.
-With its help this edge case may not be necessary.
+With its help this if block may not be necessary.
 ```
 An alternative approach to this exercise is to distribute mine counts from each mine to empty squares surrounding it.
 This approach requires more allocation (in safe Rust: with unsafe blocks bytes in a string can be manipulated by as_bytes_mut).
-It could be disencouraged because of the extra allocation, in that case at least a concise explaination to its impact on performance (best with real-life examples you encounted) should be provided.
+It could be discouraged because of the extra allocation, in that case at least a concise explanation to its impact on performance (best with real-life examples you encountered) should be provided.